Sevenninetwo/expense-agent/README.md

 The choice of *where* and *how* to run the bot is as important as the bot itself.
 Running locally keeps costs at zero and setup simple, but introduces single-machine dependency.
 The decision to use a Login Item over a cloud server was a deliberate tradeoff — right for a personal tool, wrong for a product.
 Knowing the difference matters.

 **6. Non-engineers can ship working AI agents**
 This was built without a software engineering background.
-The real skill wasn't coding — it was knowing what to build, how to frame the problem, and how to debug systematically when things broke.
+The real skill wasn't coding —- it was knowing what to build, how to frame the problem, and how to debug systematically when things broke.

 ---

 ## What This Could Become

 This is a personal tool solving a personal problem.
-But the pattern is reusable.
+The pattern is reusable.

 **For individuals:** The same architecture works for any Google Sheet workflow — workout logs, habit tracking, time tracking, inventory.
 Swap the sheet and the categories, the bot works the same way.